Relating Different Definitions of Linear Series on Tropical Curves: Preliminaries

-\begin{definition} The standard rank array of dimension $d$ and rank $r$ is the function on $[r]^d$ given by The standard permutation array of dimension $d$ and rank $r$ is the dot array whose rank array is given by the standard rank array.
+\begin{definition} The standard rank array of rank $r+1$ and dimension $d$ is the function on $[r+1]^d$ given by The standard permutation array of rank $r+1$ and dimension $d$ is the dot array whose rank array is the standard rank array.
 That is, the standard permutation array is the dot array \end{definition}